2007 •Nintendo DS

 LCL CM4 Boy pairs the hardware with 3.5 inch, IPS, 60 Hz, 640 x 480, 4:3, and 228.57 PPI.
 That is the kind of detail stack retro buyers should linger on, because a handheld can be technically capable and still feel wrong if the aspect ratio, sharpness, and scaling story are off.
 The screen protection is listed as Tempered Glass, a small clue that often hints at how polished or rough the front face might feel in daily use.

 The controls are described with Cross Upper placement, Single thumbstick (PS Vita) Lower placement, 6 Buttons, and L1, R1 Rear facing.
 That matters more than many spec sheets admit, because the difference between a fun handheld and a fatiguing one often shows up in the D-pad, shoulder shape, and how naturally the thumbs settle into place.
-If the screen is what sells a handheld in screenshots, the controls are what decide whether it earns repeat sessions.
+A device can run a game and still fail the vibe test if the controls feel like an afterthought.

 The heart of the machine is the Broadcom BCM2711 (Raspberry Pi Compute Module 4).
 CPU duties are handled by Cortex-A72.
 Graphics are handled by Broadcom VideoCore VI.
 Memory is listed at 1, 2, 4 or 8 GB LPDDR4 (CM4 dependent).
 The sheet rates the overall performance at ⭐️⭐️⭐️⭐️⭐️, or roughly 5 on the normalized scale.